pathsny/node-irc-relay/modules/Readme.md

 * for examples look at the modules **alert** or **msg_box**.

 ### Message Listeners ###
+	to expose message_listeners your module must expose a property called *message_listeners* which is an array of functions.

 * message\_listeners get a copy of every message and action and can react to them if necessary.
 When invoked a message\_listener receives